Layer 4 vs Layer 7 Load Balancingby Grant Duke on Load Balancing • May 12, 2021

 What is Layer 4 load balancing?

+Yes.
 When running a load balancer in Layer 4 (TCP) mode, you are encapsulating the TCP connection, and reverse proxying that to your backend servers.
 This means, that your backend systems (servers etc.) will see the source IP address of the Load Balancer.

 TCP mode has advantages and disadvantages.
 Firstly, running the Load Balancer in TCP will allow for a much higher level of throughput, as the overhead to process these connections is fairly low.
 So if we’re purely looking at maximum performance, Layer 4 (TCP) is perfect.

 What is Layer 7 load balancing?